mjcull/R4H2O/manuscript/2_r_basics.md

 b) 0.3361714 ML
 c) 121.0217 ML

 ?
 What is the average flow for these three heights: 150mm, 136mm, 75mm in litres per second?
+Ensure that you only use the formula once by using a vector for the data.

 a) 0.04563701
 b) 394.3037